 Sleep can affect your mood as well as your body and is important to your recovery.
 Not getting the right amount of sleep can make day-to-day functioning and recovery harder.
-For tips on how to sleep better, contact the National Sleep Foundation at 202-347-3471 or visit the World Sleep Foundation blog.
+For tips on how to sleep better, contact the National Sleep Foundation at 202-347-3471 or visit the World Sleep Society.

 According to the National Institute of Mental Health Epidemiological Catchment Area study, "the risk of developing new major depression was much higher...compared to those without insomnia".
 Furthermore in their study of about 8,000 participants, 40% of those with insomnia and 46.5% of those with hypersomnia (sleeping too much) had a mental illness.
 The relationship between getting enough rest and reducing the risk of depression, anxiety, and other mental illnesses is strong.

 Nearly two-thirds of Americans say they lose sleep because of stress.
 That's especially unfortunate because sleep combats some of the fallout of stress, and poor sleep has been linked to significant problems, including:

 - Greater risk of depression and anxiety

 - Increased risk of heart disease and cancer

 - Reduced immune system functioning

 - Weight gain

 To sleep longer - and better - consider these suggestions: